senvang/hugo-website/content/posts/2023/10/lxc_on_devuan_linux.md

 #### cgroups

 LXC relies on cgroups, a Linux kernel feature for isolation, limitation and accounting of resource usage of processes.
 On distributions using systemd this is set up by systemd, but with Devuan I chose to not use systemd.

-You guessed it: `lxc-checkconfig` and `ls /sys/fs/cgroup` show that cgroups are not set up by default (at least not with my minimal installation), but some research and serveral cups of coffee later a solution appeared: run `apt-get install cgroupfs-mount` and this problem is solved.
+You guessed it: `lxc-checkconfig` and `ls /sys/fs/cgroup` show that cgroups are not set up by default (at least not with my minimal installation).
+LXC can work with cgroups v1 but cgroups v2 provide a cleaner, unified hierarchy and therefore are my preferred way.

+To mount the cgroup v2 filesystem at boot time, I simply created an additional entry in the `/etc/fstab` file:
+`none    /sys/fs/cgroup    cgroup2    defaults    0 0`

+In case you want to use cgroups v1 you can install the `cgroupfs-mount` package which installs a service to perform the required mounts at boot time.

+That's all that is required to set up cgroups for LXC.

 #### unpriviledged vs. priviledged containers